MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/management-group-and-subscription-organization.md

     Azure offers a custom policy that pairs every subnet with an NSG.
 A combination of subnet and an NSG ensures that a default set of rules controls traffic to and from a subnet.
 Depending on their needs, enterprises can also add or modify rules to control traffic further.

-- **Use Azure Security Center to detect and protect against security threats**
+- **Use Azure Security Center to detect and protect against security threats:**

     An Azure subscription can hold a range of resources like VMs, container images, an more, and these resources are exposed to risks like malware/unwanted software installation, uncontrolled access to management ports on a VM, and others.
 With security attacks becoming more sophisticated and a limited-supply of experienced security professionals, detecting security vulnerabilities and protecting workloads is extremely challenging.